 Atlanta is home to some of the best museums in the southeast.
 Most of my local friends know this list of Atlanta museums well, but if you are new to town or here on vacation, we welcome you!

-We hope this list of amazing museums in Atlanta helps you navigate our city with your family, enjoying our unique and educational attractions that will bring a smile to your kids’ faces!
-Oh – and they’re can’t-miss for adults, too!
-Hey locals – did we miss your favorite?
-Let us know!
+We hope this list of amazing museums in Atlanta, Georgia helps you navigate our city with your family, enjoying our unique and educational attractions that will bring a smile to your kids’ faces.
+Oh – and adults will love them too.

 The Atlanta History Center is a history museum and research center located in the Buckhead area of Atlanta, Georgia.
 The Museum was founded in 1926, and currently consists of six permanent (including one of the best Civil War exhibits in the country), and several temporary exhibitions.
 Be sure to visit for their many kid-friendly special events.

 The Atlanta History Center also operates the Margaret Mitchell House in Midtown, where Mitchell wrote the book Gone with the Wind.
 The Swan House is also operated by the AHC -- it was built in 1928 an offers behind the scenes tours so you can soak up the history.